 Ombudsman and Accessibility Officer

-If you have a question about STA, but don’t know who to ask, call Susan.
+If you have a question about STA, but don’t know who to ask, call Emily.
 She works to assure that STA’s practices are understandable, fair and reasonable.
 If she doesn’t have the answer, she will find it, or connect you with an employee who does.

 Do you need specific information regarding the ADA and its application at Spokane Transit?